CreeperHost/ModJam4/Commands.md

 * turn around

 ##Personal Assistant
-Once you have created your glasses, and have them equipped, you can use one of the following commands by saying 'herobrine' followed by;
+Once you have created your glasses, and have them equipped, you can use one of the following commands by saying 'Herobrine' followed by;
 * what is the weather like
 * where am i
 * what are my co ordinates